golang/go/README.md

 ### How it works

 Go-Panikint patches the compiler SSA generation so that integer arithmetic operations and integer conversions get extra runtime checks that call into the runtime to panic with a detailed error message when a bug is detected.
 Checks are applied using source-location-based filtering so user code is instrumented while standard library files and dependencies (module cache and `vendor/`) are skipped.
+You can read the associated blog post about it [here](https://blog.trailofbits.com/2025/12/31/detect-gos-silent-arithmetic-bugs-with-go-panikint/).

 ### Enabling truncation detection